Long before The Filter existed it was an idea...

 entrepreneur, Martin Hopkins.
 This was a man, who shared Peter's

-vision, but had also developed a solution.
-As a passionate music
+developed a solution.
+As a passionate music fan, Martin had

-fan, Martin had designed a piece of software to manage his music
+designed a piece of software to manage his music collection.
+The

-collection.
-The programme learned about his tastes and, using
+programme learned about his tastes and, using artificial

-capital specialist, Eden Ventures and The Filter was born...
+venture capital specialist, Eden Ventures and Exabre launched The

-Successful trials of a playlist desktop application and a
+Filter.
+Successful trials of an initial playlist desktop

-recommendations website quickly showed how effective and reliable
+application and a recommendations website quickly showed how

-the technology was, even with large volumes and different formats.
+effective and reliable the technology was, even with large volumes

-crunched.
-The Filter began to attract attention from industry
+were gathered and crunched.
+The Filter began to attract attention

 The Filter uses its world-leading recommendations and relevance